INFO-698-InfoSci-Capstone/self-hosted-bioinfo-ai/analysis/logs/log.md

 - Would be helpful to test the current FAISS setup against a more interactive retrieval system like RAG or Haystack to assess real-world performance.

 - Need to add logging to track document IDs and their matched query results to debug deeper.

+### Date:
+April 21 – May 12, 2025

+### Number of hours:
+~24–28 hours

+- Trying different HuggingFace models for local RAG setup: ~10 hrs
+- Debugging Gemini API integration for model invocation: ~8 hrs
+- Optimizing document chunking + FAISS queries for RAG: ~6 hrs
+- Miscellaneous improvements (logging, file handling, prompt tuning): ~4 hrs

+---

+### Rose:
+Made significant progress toward building a fully isolated, local RAG (Retrieval-Augmented Generation) system.
+Successfully integrated local HuggingFace LLMs and embedding models without relying on external APIs.
+Was able to retrieve and generate answers from a custom biomedical document set, marking a major step toward offline LLM-based document search.

+---

+### Bud:
+Next, I want to expand the system by comparing Gemini’s output (once fully debugged) with local LLM generations on identical queries.
+Also planning to experiment with prompt templates and reranking methods to refine the relevance of the responses and improve the final answer quality.

+---

+### Thorn:
+Faced persistent issues with the Gemini API calls within the RAG pipeline, especially related to asynchronous handling and query formatting.
+Some generated outputs were irrelevant or overly generic, possibly due to mismatched prompt structure or context window issues.
+This slowed down the testing process and required multiple code rewrites.

+---

+### Additional thoughts:

+- Need to finalize a benchmark suite of test queries to evaluate performance across local and API-based RAG systems.
+- Considering adding a Streamlit-based UI to visualize query-document matches and generated responses for better debugging and demonstration.
+- Would like to eventually compare Gemini vs OpenAI vs local models in a controlled RAG evaluation framework.